 Click here for more information on sanction compliance.
 Keep in mind that, failure to complete your sanctions by the due date, may result in further administrative action and/or violations of the Community Standards.
-Contact the Hearing Officer or Board Moderator if you would like an extension on the due date of a particular sanction.
+Contact the Hearing Officer or the Office of Community Standards if you would like an extension on the due date of a particular sanction.

 Will the University notify my parents/guardians of the findings of a hearing?

 Sometimes the University does notify parents/guardians of the outcome of a hearing, consistent with our published Community Standards process and FERPA exceptions.
-If you have any question regarding notification for a specific incident, discuss it with the Hearing Officer or Board Moderator.
-Or you can contact the Office of Community Standards.
+If you have any question regarding notification for a specific incident, discuss it with the Hearing Officer or the Office of Community Standards.

 Is there an appeal process?